ay-ay-vasilev/SDL2Game/README.md

 - Better WeaponComponent implementation (add an object for weapon stats).
 - i-frames ?
 - Refactor groups to tags + remove tags from ColliderComponents.
+- Refactor the scale value to only modify the rendering.

 Future plans:
 - Different weapons